mavendataguy/PDF_Reader_ScaleDP/docs/source/installation.md

 Installation
 ============

-To install the `spark-pdf` library, follow the steps below:
+To install the `ScaleDP` library, follow the steps below:

 ## Prerequisites